 Some say LeBron James is the greatest basketball player of all time.
 I’m more of a Jordan guy myself, but time will tell.
-There’s no denying, however, that LeBron is one of the most formidable athletes ever to play in any sport.
+There’s no denying, however, that LeBron is one of the most formidable athletes ever to play any sport.
 He’s a master at his craft, excelling in almost all areas of the game, and while he doesn’t always come out on top, he certainly does so frequently enough.
+As voiceover artists, we need to audition like LeBron.

 As a voice actor, are you playing like LeBron?
 Or are you shooting wildly, hoping something will go in the net?